Key Points

 Creating a strong WPA2 password is paramount in maximizing the security of your wireless network.
 Here are some best practices to consider:

-• Unpredictability: Avoid common words, phrases, or patterns that can be easily guessed or cracked by brute force attacks.
+- Unpredictability: Avoid common words, phrases, or patterns that can be easily guessed by brute force attacks.

-• Regular Updates: Regularly changing your WPA2 password can help minimize the risk of unauthorized access, especially in environments where passwords may be shared with numerous users.
+- Regular Updates: Change your WPA2 password regularly to minimize the risk of unauthorized access, especially in environments where passwords may be shared with numerous users.

 Strengths and Weaknesses of WPA2-PSK